 So, what can I use?

 If your dog has skin issues and you're worried about straying too from the norm, there are ways to start slow.
 Many human-grade and dog shampoos feature harsh detergents, like sodium laureth sulfate, among their main ingredients, which can lead to dryness on the skin or hair for some dogs.
 For a gentler approach, natural shampoos free of chemicals and artificial dyes and fragrances can work wonders on dogs with sensitive skin.
-PetMD recommends checking labels for organic moisturizers as well, like aloe vera or vitamin E.
+PetMD recommends checking labels for organic moisturizers as well, like aloe vera or vitamin E. (Note that aloe vera gels are fine to use on your dog, but never apply aloe straight from the aloe leaf, as this could be harmful if the dog licks it.
+Pure aloe contains saponins, which can be toxic if ingested by the dog.)

 A skin-soothing wash is great for routine maintenance, but what if your dogs needs a deep clean?
 Dawn dish soap is a good option for many reasons, namely, cutting through grease and dirt.
 Dawn is also used as a home-remedy flea treatment in mild cases and can be used as a de-skunker when mixed with hydrogen peroxide and baking soda, according to Chewy.
 Because dish soap gets super sudsy, it is recommended that you only use this in case of emergencies or infrequently, at most, as continued use can dry your dog's skin in no time at all.